 - Alice Miller – Community Representative

-- Sonya Sigler – Business Representative
+- Sonya Sigler – Community Representative

 SCCLC’s Bylaws (attached below) detail its election procedures, board responsibilities and conflict of interest policy, as well as other things.
 Since the SCCLC Board is the governing body for a public school (a “local legislative body”) it follows the Brown Act, which is a law detailing requirements that are meant to keep public decision making out in the open.